 Decorating the Basket

-A lot of thought, time, and care is put not only into the foods that will go into the basket but also how the basket is assembled.
+A lot of thought, time, and care are put not only into the foods that will go into the basket but also how the basket is assembled.
 The basket is lined with an embroidered cloth or traditional folk fabric.
 Once the basket is filled, it is covered with a white linen cloth (some have a colorfully crocheted edging or embroidered design) representing the shroud of Christ.
-The basket may then be decorated with sprigs of boxwood (bukszpan) or Polish "palms " made from dried flowers and colorful paper.
+The basket can then be decorated with sprigs of boxwood (bukszpan) or Polish "palms " made from dried flowers and colorful paper.

 In rural Poland, the size and contents of a woman's basket (some used wooden bowls and even dresser drawers) was a matter of pride and standing in the community.

 A typical Eastern European Easter basket would include any of these symbolic foods.